 Seeking legal advice from an experienced personal injury lawyer in Boston, Massachusetts, is the first step in protecting your best interests after a scaffolding accident.

-Call our law office now to request your free consultation with a Boston construction accident lawyers.
+Call our Boston scaffolding accident attorneys now to request your free consultation with a Boston construction accident lawyers.

 The Occupational Safety & Health Administration (OSHA) reports that about 65 percent of construction workers use scaffolds as part of their job.
 Each year, over 60 people die and more than 4,500 individuals are injured in scaffolding accidents.

 Construction companies and contractors use many types of scaffolds, including supported scaffolds on high buildings throughout Boston.
-The workers who use that scaffolding could be at risk for injuries and life-threatening conditions.
+Workers using that scaffolding could be at risk for injuries and life-threatening conditions.

 A scaffold is a temporary work platform workers use to elevate themselves, equipment, and materials.
-Workers may stand or sit on the platform as we work at heights way above the ground.
-Scaffolding may be constructed from a variety of materials, including wood and metal.
+Workers may stand or sit on the platform as they work at heights way above the ground.
+Scaffolding may be constructed from various materials, including wood and metal.

 Scaffolds may be constructed from the ground or suspended from the roof.
 Scaffolding constructed from the ground increases in height as the construction progresses upward.
 Improper scaffold construction or faulty materials can fail, injuring construction workers.
 Commonly, the end result of a scaffolding accident is a personal injury or a wrongful death claim.
 Personal injury is when the victim is injured but does not pass away.
 If the victim does pass away as a direct result of the injury, the surviving family is eligible to file for a wrongful death claim.